UofT-DailinLi/Impact-of-Atypical-Events-on-Regret/README.md

 **Statement on LLM usage:
-Use ChatGPT to start this report, finding interesting dataset in opendatatoronto.Detailed chat can be found in input/LLM folder.
+Use ChatGPT to help understand the original code and replicate graphs.
+The chat history can be found in LLM usage file.